 Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

-Mortality from or with Pneumoconiosis by Year, All Pneumoconiosis, New Jersey and the United States, 2000 to 2020
+Mortality from or with Pneumoconiosis by Year, All Pneumoconiosis, New Jersey, 2000 to 2020

 Indicator Report Data View Options